Combinatorial approach to Mathieu and Lam\'e equations: Acknowledgments

 \section{Acknowledgments}

-This work is partially supported by NSFC No. 11031005.
-I thank an anonymous referee of {\em Journal of Mathematical Physics} for bringing Langmann's results\cite{Langmann2} to my attention and suggestions for better presentation of the paper.
+During the progress of this work I was supported by NSFC No. 11031005, through ZJU, China; later I was supported by FAPESP No. 2011/21812-8, through IFT-UNESP, Brazil.
+I thank an anonymous referee for bringing Langmann's results Ref.~\onlinecite{Langmann2004b} to my attention and suggestions for better presentation of the paper.